Embers of Care.

 Nandini and Prisha

-This painting depicts the journeys of Nandini, a GP, and Prisha, a nurse, highlighting themes of growth, humor and adaptation.
+This painting shows the journeys of Nandini, a GP, and Prisha, a nurse, highlighting growth, humour, and resilience.

 This abstract painting titled Journey explores the themes of life, its journey, and the diversity inherent within.